HePeng2016/FrequentSubgraphMining/README.md

 # The demo commands.
 To obtain the count of graphs.

       ./GraphGen  COUNT  C_340

 To obtain the node count and edge count for each graph in graphs.

       ./GraphGen  SUMMARY  C_340 > log

-To the frequent graphs at the frequency threshold 0.5.
+To obtain the frequent graphs at the frequency threshold 0.5.
 The frequent graphs are stored in file FrequentGraphDataSet.

       ./GraphGen  C_340    0.5  FrequentGraphDataSet

+To obtain the frequent graphs at the frequency threshold 0.5 with both Case 1 and Case 2 prune methods.

+      ./GraphGen  C_340    0.5  FrequentGraphDataSet   -T

 To obtain graphs that match results.
 C_340 is the file for supergraphs, FrequentGraphDataSet is the subgraphs file, and the matched results are stored in file 'output'.